Medically reviewed by Kristin Hall, FNP

 Topical tretinoin, which works by turning over skin cells faster to prevent clogged pores, is a mainstay in any moderate acne treatment regimen, and has the added bonus of treating fine wrinkles and evening and brightening skin tone.

 Severe acne consists of deep cysts, redness, swelling, extreme damage to the skin, and scarring.
-You should see a dermatologist to care for this type of acne, as they can prescribe oral antibiotics and oral contraceptives.
+You should see a dermatology provider to care for this type of acne, as they can prescribe oral antibiotics and oral contraceptives.
 They can also treat large inflamed cysts with an injection of a drug that lessens the redness, swelling and irritation, and promotes healing.

 Your dermatologist may prescribe isotretinoin if other treatments have not worked.
 Isotretinoin is taken orally and is the closest thing to a “cure” for acne that exists.
 Women who can become pregnant need to take special precautions when taking isotretinoin, as it can cause significant harm to the fetus.